mcrovero/effect-nextjs/README.md

 - Add multiple middlewares with `.middleware(...)`.
 Middlewares can be marked `optional` or `wrap` via the tag options.
 - Provide a custom error mapping with `.build(handler, onError)`.
 - Server actions: due to Next.js restrictions, the action handler must be declared with the `async` keyword.
 In this API, that means the function you pass to `.build(...)` for actions must be `async`, returning a Promise of an Effect.
+- You can use this together with [`@mcrovero/effect-react-cache`](https://github.com/mcrovero/effect-react-cache) to cache `Effect`-based functions between pages, layouts, and components.

 ### Middlewares with dependencies